MrFelt/Slicer/README.md

 ### Disclaimer

-I hold no experience in coding, and everything is provided pretty much as is, but **it works on my system™**.
+I hold no experience in coding, and everything is provided pretty much as is, but **it works on my system™**